 website does not supply identity information", which merely means it is not

 encrypted.
-You'll get the same warning (at least as of mid-September 2014)
+You'll get the same warning from many other popular websites

-pages to you but they do not collect information from you.
-Even Amazon.com
+they send pages to you but they do not collect information from you.

 Aleida.net is not a link-exchange site.
 It does not have popups or paid